rolandmueller/bigdata/cloud_deployment.md

 Now we can use the [CapRover CLI](https://caprover.com/docs/cli-commands.html) to deploy the app.

+IMPORTANT: When you run caprover deploy, the current git commit will be sent over to your server.
+Uncommitted files and files in gitignore WILL NOT be sent to the server.

 Enter in the terminal
 ```bash
 caprover deploy
 ```

 and select the information of your server and deploy to the flask app.

+First time build takes about two minutes.
+After build is completed, visit flask.dev.mydomain.com where dev.mydomain.com is your root domain.
+CONGRATS!
+Your app is live!!

 On the CapRover web GUI you can find the public URL, under "Your app is publicly available at:"